 Blackstone Inc. (BX) Outpaces Stock Market Gains: What You Should Know

-Wall Street will be looking for positivity from Blackstone Inc. as it approaches its next earnings report date.
-On that day, Blackstone Inc. is projected to report earnings of $1.01 per share, which would represent a year-over-year decline of 34.84%.
+Investors will be hoping for strength from Blackstone Inc. as it approaches its next earnings release.
+The company is expected to report EPS of $1.01, down 34.84% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.46 billion, down 29.74% from the year-ago period.

-BX's full-year Zacks Consensus Estimates are calling for earnings of $4.66 per share and revenue of $12.1 billion.
-These results would represent year-over-year changes of -9.86% and -3.89%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.66 per share and revenue of $12.1 billion, which would represent changes of -9.86% and -3.89%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Blackstone Inc.These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Blackstone Inc.These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.13% higher.
-Blackstone Inc. is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.93% lower.
+Blackstone Inc. is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Blackstone Inc.'s current valuation metrics, including its Forward P/E ratio of 19.13.
-For comparison, its industry has an average Forward P/E of 9.52, which means Blackstone Inc. is trading at a premium to the group.
+Looking at its valuation, Blackstone Inc. is holding a Forward P/E ratio of 19.59.
+For comparison, its industry has an average Forward P/E of 9.49, which means Blackstone Inc. is trading at a premium to the group.

-We can also see that BX currently has a PEG ratio of 1.94.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Financial - Miscellaneous Services was holding an average PEG ratio of 0.79 at yesterday's closing price.
+It is also worth noting that BX currently has a PEG ratio of 1.99.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Financial - Miscellaneous Services was holding an average PEG ratio of 0.78 at yesterday's closing price.